Milton-Nogueira/churn_analysis/README.md

   We can see that although all the correlations are weak, the most meaningful ones are: age, balance, both genders, activity and geography (France and Germany).

 ![Correlation with dummies](https://user-images.githubusercontent.com/121902546/213945348-02aa2fd0-b11e-41d6-8c73-b08ecd27b88a.png)

+* ### Machine Learning

+  In this project was tested the following models of classification - Logistical Regression, Gradient Boosting, Bagging Classifier and Random Forest.

+  Variables that wouldn't provide any meaningul information for this specific analysis, as surname and customer ID were dropped.
+Some of the variables with very low correlation were also dropped, such as the presence of credit card, credit score, estimated salary and geography (spain).

+  The response variable - Exited - was imbalanced, so we used the Imbalanced-learn library to provide the necessary tools to handle the issue.

+  Train-Test splitting was done with 80% train, 20% test.

+  The model with the best accuracy to predict the churn rate was the Bagging Classifier with 88.98% accuracy.
+The same model also presented the best percentage for all the other metrics analysed.
+Including a F1-Score of 89.34% and ROC AUC Score of 89.12%.

+  The second best was the Gradient Boosting Classifier with an accuracy of 86.41% while the worst model trained was the Logistical Regression with only 77.34%.

+  Below we can see the confusion matrix generated for the Bagging model.

 ![cm-bagging](https://user-images.githubusercontent.com/121902546/214082553-badf662f-1729-4933-91c1-00b8edafee02.png)

+  We can also check a comparison between the ROC Curves for the models in this analysis.

 ![roc curves comparison](https://user-images.githubusercontent.com/121902546/214082558-4bf65b93-bafc-42c6-8e62-310f62dc9e5a.png)